 I bet you still have no idea what it means.
 The awesome truth is that epistemology doesn’t mean anything because it means everything.

-Anything that means everything means nothing.
 Equally, when something claims to do everything, it has no actual use.
-This applies to people, concepts, and kitchen appliances.
+This applies to people, software, concepts, and kitchen appliances.
 In practical terms, everything and nothing are identical.

 Phenomenology is the study of structures of consciousness as experienced from the first-person point of view.
 The central structure of an experience is its intentionality, its being directed toward something, as it is an experience of or about some object.